 - Bach Dang street and Hoang Van Thu street intersection

-When you purchase a ticket, you should also receive a map indicating the location and sights around the Ancient Town district.
+When you purchase a ticket, you should also receive a map indicating the location and sights around the Hoi An Old Town district.

 Ancient Town Designated Areas

-After being granted UNESCO heritage status, the city brought in a ticket system to help fund the restoration and upkeep of the designated heritage sights and buildings.
+After being granted UNESCO heritage status, the city brought in a ticket system.
+This helps fund the restoration and upkeep of the designated heritage sights and buildings.

-The old town area is the central hub of Hoi An and the location most tourists will visit.
-The streets are picturesque with their historic yellow and wood buildings, whimsical hanging lanterns, and delightful narrow streets, as well as the many shops selling handcrafted wares.
+Today, the Old Town area is the central hub of Hoi An and the location most tourists will visit.
+For instance the streets are picturesque with their historic yellow and wood buildings, whimsical hanging lanterns, and delightful narrow streets, as well as the many shops selling handcrafted wares.
 There is also an amazing range of restaurants and bars to suit everyone’s tastes.

-The designated old town area isn’t so clear when you’re physically walking the streets in Hoi An—it’s not obvious where the old town begins or ends, or which streets are included.
-There are signs mounted in various locations around the town indicating the area and it is also shown on any town maps or brochures from the ticket stalls.
-One of the biggest indicators of being in the designated areas is the lack of motorbikes.
+However the designated Old Town area isn’t so clear when you’re physically walking the streets in Hoi An.
+So it’s not obvious where the Old Town begins or ends, or which streets are included.
+Signs mounted in various locations around the town indicate the area.
+Town maps or brochures from the ticket stalls indicate it also.
+But one of the biggest signs of being in the designated areas is the lack of motorbikes.

-Travelling by bike or walking is the best way to explore the old town area.
-From 8:30 – 11 am and 3 pm – 9 pm (extended to 9:30 pm in summer) scooters and motorbikes are prohibited through the streets of the old town.
-The streets are cordoned off with large, movable signs to prevent vehicles from entering due to heavy foot traffic at these times.
+Travelling by bike or walking is the best way to explore the Old Town area.
+Because from 8:30 – 11 am and 3 pm – 9 pm (extended to 9:30 pm in summer) scooters and motorbikes are prohibited through the streets of the Old Town.
+The streets are cordoned off with large, movable signs preventing vehicles from entering due to heavy foot traffic at these times.

 The Centre for Culture and Sports of Hoi An City has deemed a number of heritage buildings and structures as sightseeing places that require ticket entry.
-Each old town ticket gives you access to five places.
-Opening hours differ between each place and many will close for lunch.
+So each Old Town ticket gives you access to five places.
+However note that opening hours differ between each place and many will close for lunch.

 A number of these heritage buildings are private homes, assembly halls, temples, and museums.
-Traditional Vietnamese, Chinese, and Japanese, architectural styles and cultural values, can be seen throughout the historic structures in the old town, representing the city’s multi-ethnic history.
-Oriental design philosophies were often combined in one building, such as the triple beam structure, representing heaven, earth, and humans, as well as the five blocks to honour of the five natural elements—metal, wood, water, fire, and earth.
+Traditional Vietnamese, Chinese, and Japanese, architectural styles and cultural values, can be seen throughout the historic structures in the Old Town, representing the city’s multi-ethnic history.
+For instance, oriental design philosophies often combined in one building, such as the triple beam structure, representing heaven, earth, and humans.
+Also the five blocks honouring the five natural elements—metal, wood, water, fire, and earth.